How To Increase Your Value As An Employee

 Being among these “best employees” has several benefits:

-- Increased chance of advancement; managers want to reward their best workers.
+- Increased chance of advancement; managers want to reward and retain their best workers.

 - Decreased chance of being laid off when times are difficult; managers will lay off their low-performers or "problem" people before their good employees.